for Knee Surgery

 The type of surgery you will have depends on the type of knee injury you're suffering from.
 The longer you've waited to have surgery will also be a factor that determines the type of sugery that's needed.

-With acute (recent) tearing the stretch or tear (strain/sprain) in your tendon/ligament or the damage to your bursa/meniscus may be minimal.
+With acute (recent) tearing the stretch or tear in your tendon/ligament or the damage to your bursa/meniscus may be minimal.
 If you have an acute tear that is relatively small you may qualify for less invasive surgery (like an arthroscopic procedure).
 Surgeons will always choose a shorter, less invasive procedure if it's possible to do so.
 Most surgeons know that a less complicated procedure will have less trauma to your knee and a much quicker rate of recovery after the surgery.

-If you're suffering from a chronic knee injury or tissue tear that has been on-going for some time (from overuse/repetitive movement) or has been damaged due to aging of your tissue then you may have less options available for surgery.
+If you're suffering from a chronic knee injury or tissue tear that's been going on for a while (from overuse/repetitive movement) or has been damaged due to aging of your tissue then you may have less options available for surgery.
 A repair of the tissue, for example, is usually only ever performed for newer (acute) tissue tears where it is possible for the tissue to heal back together.
 If you have a chronic knee injury there may be more fraying to your ligament or tendon tissue.
 If you suffer from chronic knee bursitis, it's likely that you also have another soft tissue knee injury (like tendonitis or a torn ligament) that keeps causing your bursitis to recur.
 In either case arthroscopic surgery may be enough to fix your knee but the amount of tissue that can be repaired will depend on how worn away/frayed (degenerative) your tissue damage is.

 Your age will also be a factor.
 Surgery is generally used more often for younger patients requiring a repair to a tendon or ligament tear.
 Conservative treatment methods and physical therapy are recommended (instead of surgery) for older patients suffering from the same type of injury. (reference: 1)